Protein Overnight Oats

 Instructions

-• Mash the banana well and add to a mason jar.
+• Mash the banana well and place it in a jar.
 Add the remaining ingredients: rolled oats, vanilla protein powder, almond milk, peanut butter, chia seeds, vanilla extract, and maple syrup and stir to combine.

-• Screw the lid on the mason jar and place in the fridge overnight, or at least 4 hours
+• Screw the lid on the jar and place in the fridge overnight, or at least 4 hours.

 • Once you are ready to eat the overnight oats, serve with your favorite toppings.
 We love fresh berries and slivered almonds!